-Private View | Thursday 6 March from 6-8pm
+Private View | Friday 7th March from 6-8pm*

-Exhibition Times | 7-30 March 2025, Thursday to Sunday, 12-6pm
+Exhibition Times | 8-30 March 2025, Thursday to Sunday, 12-6pm

-Sorry about the mess is a group exhibition of work by visual artists and writers who are also mothers, exploring the evolving relationship between motherhood and making art.
+Sorry about the mess is a group exhibition of artists and writers who are also mothers, exploring the evolving relationship between motherhood and making art.
 Within this context, mess becomes not just an aesthetic but a condition; an obstacle; a form of critique; a mode of play; a process of creation; an act of revolution.

 Exhibiting artists: Bea Bonafini, Flora Bradwell, Jo Dennis, Anna Frijstein, Ludovica Gioscia, Rosie Gibbens, Sophie Goodchild, Justine Hounam, Emily Moore, Chantal Powell, Rosie Reed, Holly Stevenson, Erika Trotzig